88rising: Breakthrough era (2017–2019)

-In February 2018, 88rising presented its inaugural North American tour at The Warfield Theatre in San Francisco, The Shrine Expo Hall in Los Angeles, and Terminal 5 in New York City.
+In February 2018, 88rising presented its inaugural North American tour at The Warfield Theatre in San Francisco, The Shrine Auditorium and Expo Hall in Los Angeles, and Terminal 5 in New York City.
 The sold-out tour featured Rich Brian, Joji, Keith Ape with surprise guest appearances from other artists such as Charli XCX and Ski Mask the Slump God.
 The label also saw the debut studio releases from many of 88rising's flagship artists.
 On February 2, 2018, Rich Brian's released his debut album Amen to generally positive reviews and commercial acclaim, charting at No. 18 on the Billboard 200 in its first week.
 The album also made iTunes history by being the first album released by an Asian artist to top the iTunes Hip-Hop Chart.

 On July 20, 2018, 88rising released their first compilation album titled Head in the Clouds.
-The album contains 17 compilation tracks – including the RIAA-certified Gold record "Midsummer Madness" and featuring its label core roster and guest appearances from other artists including GoldLink, Playboi Carti, BlocBoy JB, 03 Greedo, and Verbal.
+The album contains 17 compilation tracks, including the RIAA-certified Gold record "Midsummer Madness" and featuring its label core roster and guest appearances from other artists including GoldLink, Playboi Carti, BlocBoy JB, 03 Greedo, and Verbal.
+Head in the Clouds marked a turning point for 88rising, as it helped establish the label as not only a production house, but also as a cultural platform for artists wanting to showcase transnational Asian hip-hop.

 On October 26, 2018, Joji released his debut album Ballads 1, which includes the RIAA-certified Platinum single "Slow Dancing in the Dark" and Gold single "Yeah Right".
 The album made Billboard chart history as the first album by a solo Asian artist to top the Billboard R&B / Hip-Hop charts.
-88rising presented its first Head in the Clouds Festival on September 22, 2018 at the Los Angeles State Historic Park.
+88rising presented its first Head in the Clouds Festival on September 22, 2018, at the Los Angeles State Historic Park.
 The festival's lineup included a roster of hip-hop and R&B acts from both the United States and Asia including Rich Brian, Joji, Keith Ape, Niki, Higher Brothers, Dumbfoundead and more.
 The festival also hosted the debut United States performance for Japanese rapper Kohh.

-In its recap of the festival, Billboard called Head in The Clouds "the Asian Festival You Need To Know".
+In its recap of the festival, Billboard described Head in the Clouds as an Asian-focused music festival aimed at international audiences.
+The festival was one of the first large scale U.S. music events specifically built around Asian and Asian diaspora artists.
+This further expanded 88riisng's role from record label to cultural curator.
 The festival was followed by the 88 Degrees and Rising tour in Fall 2018, which featured a lineup including the label's roster alongside Sen Morimoto and Kohh.